-On July 19, 2021, the SEC declared effective our registration statement on Form S-1 (File No. 333-256510), as amended, filed in connection with our IPO.
+On July 19, 2021, the SEC declared effective our registration statement on Form S-1 (File No. 333-256510), as amended, filed in connection with our initial public offering (the "IPO").
 Our IPO closed on July 22, 2021, and we issued and sold 7,000,000 shares of common stock at a price to the public of \$8.00 per share, for an aggregate amount of \$56.0 million.
-The net proceeds of the IPO were \$49.2 million.
-The managing underwriter of the offering was EF Hutton, division of Benchmark Investments, LLC.
+The net proceeds of our IPO were \$49.2 million, after deducting underwriting discounts and commissions and other offering costs.
+The managing underwriter of the IPO was EF Hutton.
+None of the underwriting discounts and commissions or offering expenses were incurred or paid, directly or indirectly, to any of our directors or officers or their associates or to persons owning 10% or more of our common stock or to any of our affiliates.